-Go all out and show you are masculine enough wear a bright pink or a bold patterned shirt.
+Go all out and show you are masculine enough to wear a bright pink or a bold patterned shirt.
 These statement shirts can really mix up your wardrobe and add a bit of fun back into your fashion.
 They can be worn dressed up or dressed down with the right accent pieces.
 Play around with your style and see how much fun you can have with the colour pink in patterned shirts.

 How to Wear A Pink Tie?

 Similar to when we mentioned accessories, ties are an easy option for hinting at a bit of pink.
-Whether it’s for work or a summer wedding, pink ties are a popular choice all round for injecting a bit of colour in your wardrobe.
+Whether it’s for work or a summer wedding, pink ties are a popular choice all round for injecting a bit of colour into your wardrobe.

 Make sure when picking a tie, you avoid bright colours or flashy patterns – you do not want to clash with your suit.

 Match a pink tie with a grey or navy suit.
 Your shirt will match with a pink tie in most colours, including grey, white, black and blue.